nathankyryk/nba/README.md

-For each year that passes, the expected value for 3-point attempts increases by 27.717 For each year that passes, the expected value for 3-point makes increases by 10.124 The r^2 is high and the p-value is low for both the 3PM and 3PA statistics We would reject the null hypothesis that the year is not a significant predictor for both 3PM and 3PA, even when using a very small alpha like .001
+For each year that passes, the expected value for 3-point attempts increases by 27.717 For each year that passes, the expected value for 3-point makes increases by 10.124 The r^2 is high and the p-value is low for both the 3PM and 3PA statistics We reject the null hypothesis that the year is not a significant predictor for both 3PM and 3PA, even when using a very small alpha like .001
 Year is a great estimator for both 3PM and 3PA.
 ![Plot](https://github.com/nathankyryk/nba/blob/main/plots/nba_3pt_regression.png)